By Jessica Lanerie, M.D.

-Temperatures in Houston have already exceeded 100 degrees with humidity factored in.
+It’s July, and “feels-like” temperatures in Houston have already exceeded 100 degrees with humidity factored in.
 During the summer, it’s incredibly important to stay vigilant when it comes to leaving children in the car.
-According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration, on average, one child dies from heatstroke in a vehicle nearly every 10 days in the United States.
-In 2017, there were 42 accidental heat-related car deaths in the United States, and seven of those were in Texas.
+According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration, there were 52 accidental heat-related car deaths in the United States in 2019.
+Too many of them were in Texas.

 Three common situations typically lead up to hyperthermia (elevated body temperature) and death for children: Parents or other caregivers unintentionally leave a child behind in the car; children gain access to a car on their own and become trapped; and parents or caregivers purposely leave a child locked inside, which is illegal in Texas.

 The danger to children, and pets, is heatstroke.
 A car in Houston parked in an open parking lot on a 95-degree day can reach temperatures exceeding 140 degrees in less than an hour.
 Not only does the temperature inside the car climb exponentially in this first hour or so, but also, in most cases, the child left in the car is restrained in a car seat, adding to the heat factor they’re experiencing.
 Heat stroke in a child can begin when his or her internal temperature reaches 103 degrees – an easy gap to bridge when the inside of a car can reach 147 degrees in as little as 45 minutes.